 Once you're certain that you've followed all submissions guidelines for this contest, click on the button below.
 If you teach multiple grade levels and/or are submitting for both categories, you will submit separate files/documents based on grade level and category.

-YSSW contest winners will be recognized and awarded medals at the YSSW Awards Ceremony on April 2018.
+YSSW contest winners will be recognized and awarded medals at the YSSW Awards Ceremony in April.
 Stay tuned for location.
 Likewise, winning entries will be featured in an online publication.
 Teachers of these YSSW contest winners will be notified with more information as we approach the awards ceremony.
 Questions: Call the Southern Lit Alliance office at (423) 267-1218 or email Dr. Wilferth at Joe-Wilferth@utc.edu.